almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 It does not make sense to leave a light on in a room with nobody in it.
 The same goes for your FM transmitter.
 When it is not being used, turn it off.

+#### How do you store backups of the show files and music?

+Backups are done automatically using Shell Scripts that run periodically via Cron Jobs.
+The same scripts are done for both the Xlights directory files on the computer and the Falcon Pi Player files on the Raspberry Pi.
+What the shell script does is commits the files that have changed in the specified location, commits those files to a git repository, and then pushes the latest commit to Github.
+If a previous version of a file needs to be restored, a checkout of a previous commit can be done to restore that file to a previous state.
+I provide the steps to set up automatic backup of your Falcon Pi Player in a
+<a href="https://www.youtube.com/watch?v=l-xUcvMyn2Q" target='_blank'>YouTube video I created</a>.

 ## Resources